ml-struct-bio/cryodrgn/README.md

     $ cryodrgn pc_traversal -h
     $ cryodrgn graph_traversal -h

-These scripts provide a text file of z values that can be input to `cryodrgn eval_vol` to generate a series of structures that can be visualized as a trajectory in ChimeraX (https://www.cgl.ucsf.edu/chimerax).
+These scripts produce a text file of z values that can be input to `cryodrgn eval_vol` to generate a series of structures that can be visualized as a trajectory in ChimeraX (https://www.cgl.ucsf.edu/chimerax).

+An example usage of the graph traversal algorithm is here (https://github.com/zhonge/cryodrgn/issues/16#issuecomment-668897007).

 ## Fully unsupervised reconstruction